Early Drone Failures and the Lessons They Taught Engineers?

 Communication Failures and the Flyaway Problem - image 1

-These occurrences transformed cybersecurity from a peripheral concern into a core engineering requirement.
-Contemporary drones now incorporate encrypted communication links, authenticated firmware updates, and anomaly-detection mechanisms that compare several navigation sources to recognize inconsistencies indicative of spoofing or jamming.
+These occurrences transformed cybersecurity into a core engineering requirement.
+Modern drones are equipped with encrypted communication links, authenticated firmware updates and anomaly-detection mechanisms comparing multiple navigation sources to identify cases of spoofing or jamming.

 6. Software Failures and the Complexity Challenge